Saint-Francis-Robotics-Team2367/pipes/README.md

 - A protected queue of floats, intended to store sensor data, motor setpoints, etc.

 To access data from a pipe, one must:
-1. Acquire the pipe using  `genericPipe::acquirePipe()`
+1. Acquire the pipe using  `GenericPipe::acquirePipe()`
 2. Access whatever data is needed using the relevant functions
-3. Release the pipe using `genericPipe::releasePipe()`
+3. Release the pipe using `GenericPipe::releasePipe()`

-`genericPipe::acquirePipe()` returns true if the pipe was acquired, and false when it is being used.
+`GenericPipe::acquirePipe()` returns true if the pipe was acquired, and false when it is being used.
 This way, code can still be run if it is not dependent on the data from the pipe.
 The previous implementation using condition variables did not allow for this.

 See `example.cpp` for a reference use case.